 There is an ever-changing demand for testing tools that are less programmer-centric and better inclined towards a behavior-driven development (BDD) testing.
 This reduces the gap between software development and a testing environment.
 Cucumber provides the testing utility that is written in BDD style and helps in defining the system behavior according to the user’s perspective in simple English text called Gherkin.
 One can write test cases with plain syntax (like Given, When, and Then) to execute a single test scenario or multiple test scenarios.
 Cucumber, by default, is written in Ruby, but it can be extended to other programming languages, like JAVA, .NET, Groovy, etc.

-To enhance the efficiency for the test automation process, Cucumber test scenarios are integrated with Spring, which can be further executed through Maven.
-The first step towards Cucumber- Spring integration is to define the Maven dependencies – starting with Cucumber-JVM dependency.
+To enhance the efficiency of the test automation process, Cucumber test scenarios are integrated with Spring, which can be further executed through Maven.
+The first step towards Cucumber-Spring integration is to define the Maven dependencies – starting with Cucumber-Java Virtual Machine (JVM) dependency.

 Next, we will add the JUnit and Cucumber testing dependency: